APratham/APratham/README.md

-- ⚡ Fun fact: Tom Holland discovered he was chosen for the role of Spider-Man through Instagram
+- ⚡ Fun fact: The people of Wakanda speak a real language, Xhosa
 - 🛠️ Currently working on: https://github.com/vigneshshettyin/Flask-Generate-Certificate

 ## I'm currently jamming to